NCAlgebra/NC/DOCUMENTATION/README.md

 after one iteration.

-Now, we change the order to
+Now, we change the ordering to

     SetMonomialOrder[y,x,b,a];